mainmatter/ember-cli-simple-auth/README.md

 #  Ember Simple Auth

+__This repository is deprecated.
+[Ember Simple Auth 1.0 is distributed as an Ember CLI Addon](https://github.com/simplabs/ember-simple-auth) that contains all of the previously individual parts of the library.__

 This is an npm package that contains the Ember Simple Auth base library packaged as an [Ember CLI](https://github.com/stefanpenner/ember-cli) Addon.